Stereo microscope: Working distance

 Great working distance and depth of field are important qualities for this type of microscope.
 Both qualities are inversely correlated with resolution: the higher the resolution (i.e. the greater the distance at which two adjacent points can be distinguished as separate), the smaller the depth of field and working distance.
-Some stereo microscopes can deliver a useful magnification up to 100×, comparable to a 10× objective and 10× eyepiece in a normal compound microscope, although the magnification is often much lower.
-This is around one tenth the useful resolution of a normal compound optical microscope.

 The large working distance at low magnification is useful in examining large solid objects such as fracture surfaces, especially using fibre-optic illumination as discussed below.
 Such samples can also be manipulated easily so as to determine the points of interest.
+Optimal working distances range from approximately 150 to 400 mm.